 At 8,000 acres, Pere Marquette State Park is the largest state park in Illinois.
 Go hiking on wooded trails, biking along scenic bluffs, fishing and boating on the Illinois River, or horseback riding through the forest.
 The park is also known for its guided fall color drives and eagle-watching tours in the winter.
 The rustic stone-and-timber Pere Marquette Lodge makes a great base for exploring the area.

 Magnificent, 1,700-acre museum of trees and plants from around the world.
 Hiking trails, paved roads, restaurant, gift shop, open-air tram and handicapped accessible facilities.
-A perfect place to visit this fall.

 Central Illinois lake with over 11,000 water acres and 172 miles of shoreline.
 Lake Shelbyville has 5 federal campgrounds, and 2 state campgrounds with over 1,000 campsites from tent camping up to full hookup.
 There are several recreational areas with picnic areas and pavilions and 2 wildlife management areas.
 Three public beaches are available for swimming on the lake.
 The lake also hosts many launching ramps that are available for boats, and 3 marinas on the lake.
 Many hiking trails also encompass the lake such as the General Dacey which also includes fitness stations, the Chief Illini trail and others.